kmcervan/kmcervan/README.md

     🌱 I’m currently learning Computer Science in Python
 <!--     👯 I’m looking to collaborate on ... -->
 <!--     🤔 I’m looking for help with ... -->
-    💬 Ask me about that one time I got lost in Italy.
+    💬 Ask me about that one time I got lost in Italy!
     😄 Pronouns: she/her <br/>
     ⚡ Fun facts: I love puzzles, I am decent at chess, and I've lived in 3 countries!
   </p>